 Partnerships between schools and industry can provide opportunities for students to engage with the world of work to better understand the relevance of their learning to jobs and post-school pathways.

 In Geelong, Newcomb Secondary College has partnered with Barwon Health, Bendigo Bank, GMHBA, Opteon Property Group and Tribal.
-The first cohort of P-TECH students are studying Certificate III courses in laboratory skills, information technology or business finance.
+The first cohort of P-TECH Australia students are studying Certificate III courses in laboratory skills, information technology or business finance.
 Students undertake fortnightly industry visits and meet with their industry mentors to undertake real work projects.

 Work-based learning is a strong feature of VET qualifications which employ a learning model suited to teaching skills in real or simulated workplaces, in close collaboration with industry and employers.89 As well as work-based learning pathways such as Australian School-Based Apprenticeships and other VET qualifications undertaken by secondary school students, alternative approaches are being piloted across the country to expose students to careers in STEM related occupations and the skills they will need.
-One such approach is the Australian Government’s P-TECH Pilot with schools and industry working closely.
+One such approach is the Australian Government’s P-TECH Australia Pilot with schools and industry working closely.

 89 Siekmann, G & Korbel, P, 2016, Defining ‘STEM’skills: review and synthesis of the literature- Support Document 1, NCVER, Adelaide. p.
 51